-Upon completion of this offering, our co-founder and Chief Executive Officer, Mr. Holtzman, will continue to own a majority of the voting power of our outstanding ordinary shares.
-As a result, we will be a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
+Our co-founder and Chief Executive Officer, Mr. Holtzman, currently beneficially owns a majority of the voting power of our outstanding ordinary shares.
+As a result, we are a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
 Under these rules, a listed company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may, subject to the requirements of applicable Israeli law, elect not to comply with certain corporate governance requirements, including (i) the requirement that a majority of the board of directors be comprised of independent directors; (ii) the requirement that our compensation committee be comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and (iii) the requirement that director nominees be selected, or recommended for the board of directors' selection, either by a majority vote of the board of directors' independent directors or a nominations committee comprised solely of independent directors.
-We do not currently intend to rely on these exemptions.
+We do not currently rely on these exemptions, but may in the future decide to use the "foreign private issuer exemption" and opt out of some or all of the other corporate governance rules.